wojtek-lukowski/menu/README.md

     </ul>
 </div>
 ```
-with level-s subitems (which need to be linked to the respective targets).
+with level-2 subitems (which need to be linked to the respective targets).